 Where incorrect debits were raised, the accounts under query will be rectified for the current financial year and two preceding years.

-Adjustments made to the customers' service account, where the adjustment is in the customers favour, will be made for the three preceding years.
+Adjustments made to the customers' service account, where the adjustment is in the customers favour, will be made for the current financial year and two preceding yearsthree preceding years.